typestruck/100before/docs/todo/README.md

     * Public
     * Private (item description not visible to other users)

+## Todo logs/comments

+Premium users can add updates (aka a log) of their bucket lists.
+These should be displayed under the list but must refer to specific items.

+Any user can leave comments on other users lists.
+These comments can reference items or log updates.

+Log/comment management/privacy is TBD.

 ## Todo management

 Users can create, abandon, freeze and delete bucket lists.
 By default, each user can make two lists, but premium gets unlimited lists.

 Items on a list can be modified freely, as well deleted and rearranged.

+Premium users get a certificate (TBD) whenever completing all items in a bucket list.

 ## Notifications